seansullivan44/Chess-Game-Java/README.md

 # Java Chess Game
 Chess game created using Java for Carleton University project

-Game can be launched using Game.java file.
 A graphical user interface has been created using the JavaFX library and uses chess images from Steven M. Vascellaro Stevoisiak's open-source chess project.

 ## Game View